renaudcerrato/appengine-ip-to-location/README.md

 # Why?

-The primary usage is to provide your application(s) a **fallback** if the geolocation is unavailable (or denied).
+The primary usage is to provide your application(s) a **fallback** (or best effort) if the geolocation is unavailable.

 # Usage

-The application exposes a simple endpoint:
+The application exposes a single endpoint that will return the caller's geolocation based on its IP address:

 ```bash
 $ curl https://<your-project-id>.appspot.com/api/v1/geocoder